MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Failure cases

-In this subsection example resource records are shown which are not compliant with this document for various reasons explained with each example.
+In this subsection, example resource records are shown which are not compliant with this document.
+The various reasons for non-compliance are explained with each example.

-### Mandatory key missing
+This example has mutilple instances of the same SvcParamKey.

     example.com.
-SVCB   1 foo.example.com. mandatory=key123 key456=abc
+SVCB   1 foo.example.com. (

-### Multiple instances of the same mandatory key
+                           key123=abc key123=abc
+                           )

+The next example the SvcParams are missing the comma-separated values.

     example.com.
 SVCB   1 foo.example.com. (
+                           alpn port ipv4hint echconfig ipv6hint
+                           )

+In this record a mandatory SvcParam is missing.

+    example.com.
+SVCB   1 foo.example.com. mandatory=key123

+The "mandatory" SvcParamKey should not be included in mandatory list ({{mandatory}}).

+    example.com.
+SVCB   1 foo.example.com. mandatory=mandatory

+Here there are multiple instances of the same SvcParamKey in the mandatory list ({{mandatory}}).

+    example.com.
+SVCB   1 foo.example.com. (
                           mandatory=key123,key123 key123=abc
+                          )

+With HTTPS records the SvcParamKeys "port" and "no-default-alpn" are automatically mandatory and therefore are required in the record ({{value-list}}).

+    example.com.
+HTTPS   1 foo.example.com. (
+                           mandatory=key123 key123=123
+                           )

+In the last example, the automatically mandatory SvcParamKeys "port" and "no-default-alpn" should not appear in the mandatory list ({{mandatory}}).

+    example.com.
+HTTPS   1 foo.example.com. (
+                           mandatory=key123,no-default-alpn,port
+                           key123=123 port=1 no-default-alpn
                            )

 # Change history